Facilitate the learning and development of children and young people through mentoring

 Topic Overview

-The LAO Level 3 Diploma for the Children and Young People's Workforce (QCF) is a nationally recognised qualification designed for those working or volunteering in early years settings, such as nurseries, preschools, and reception classes.
-It covers essential knowledge and skills for supporting children from birth to 19 years, with a focus on child development, safeguarding, and promoting positive outcomes.
-This diploma is ideal for aspiring early years educators, teaching assistants, or childminders who want to gain a comprehensive understanding of how to meet the holistic needs of children and young people.
+The IAO Level 3 Diploma for the Children and Young People's Workforce is a comprehensive qualification designed for those working or aspiring to work in early years settings, such as nurseries, preschools, and childminding environments.
+It covers essential knowledge and skills for supporting children's development from birth to 19 years, with a strong focus on the early years (0-5 years).
+The diploma integrates theoretical frameworks, such as the Early Years Foundation Stage (EYFS), with practical application, ensuring learners understand how to promote positive outcomes for children and young people in line with UK legislation and best practices.

 Key Concepts